chrys87/fenrir/README.md

 cd src/fenrir/
 sudo ./fenrir
 Settings "settings.conf" is located in the "config" directory or after installation in /etc/fenrir/settings.
-Take care that the used drivers in the config matching your installed drivers.
+Take care to use drivers from the config matching your installed drivers.
 By default it uses:
 - sound driver: genericDriver (via sox, could configured in settings.conf)
 - speech driver: speechdDriver